uab-cgds-worthey/multiple-chorangiomas-subclone-analysis/README.md

 ### Formmating SNVs

-SNVs for clonal analysis were prefiltered for removal of FFPE artifact variants, PASSing filter status from Mutect2, and those where confidence in the call could be accertained (i.e., coverage and read support exceeded sequencing error rate).
+SNVs for clonal analysis were prefiltered for removal of FFPE artifact variants, `PASS` filter status from Mutect2, and those where confidence in the call could be accertained (i.e., coverage and read support exceeded sequencing error rate).
 Bialleleic SNV sites in the samples were obtained by using BCFTools following information in the [BCFTools view command filter docs](https://samtools.github.io/bcftools/bcftools.html#view).
 Specific commands: